projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 system.
 Intel supports PTM on several of its systems and devices, such as PTM root capabilities support on Whiskey Lake and Tiger Lake PCIe root ports, and PTM device support on an Intel I225-V/I225-LM family Ethernet controller.
-For further details on PTM, please refer to the `PCIe specification
+For further details on PTM, refer to the `PCIe specification
 <https://pcisig.com/specifications>`_.

 ACRN adds PCIe root port emulation in the hypervisor to support the PTM feature